Nominative Case in Latin: What You Need To Know

 The big takeaway: the subject of a Latin verb will be in the nominative.

 Predicate nominatives are – gasp – in the nominative case.
+(The name is a big hint!)
 But, you may ask, what is a predicate nominative, anyway?

 Predicate nominatives are nouns or pronouns that come after a linking verb.
 Predicate adjectives are adjectives that come after a linking verb.